simonfabcic/32_-_NestJS_-_ReactJS-app/readme.md

 # Shop app
-Tis is a learning app for shop.
+This is a learning app for shop.

 ## Technologies
 - Backend